kjhealy/kieranhealy.hugo/content/blog/asa-section-demographics/asa-section-demographics.markdown

 {{% figure src="https://kieranhealy.org/files/misc/asa17-scatter.png" alt="Percent female vs Total section membership." caption="Percent female vs total section membership." %}}

-We can look at all these together, if we like, using a ternary plot.
-However, we are cheating somewhat, because the three variables are constrained to sum to 1 on the plot but not in reality.

-{{% figure src="https://kieranhealy.org/files/misc/asa17-ternary.png" alt="" caption="Ternary plot of percent female, percent student, and percent retired." %}}

 Code and data to reproduce these figures [is available on GitHub](https://github.com/kjhealy/asa_sections17).